marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 ## Homework

 Most homework will be in the form of Jupyter notebooks.
-Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. **Be sure to name the file `your_full_name.ipynb`.** All homework is **due by midnight on the due date**.
-Note that uploading to Canvas can sometimes be less than instantaneous, so **DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT**.
+Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to name the file `your_full_name.ipynb`.**

+:warning: **All homework is due by midnight on the due date**.
+Note that uploading to Canvas can sometimes be less than instantaneous, so DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT.
 Late homework is NOT acceptable.

 * :pencil2: **Due ...**: ...